gmf|us|en|financial-resources|articles|credit-score-range en_us en-us

 Credit Score Range graph

-• Proof of income, like a pay stub
+• Proof of income (e.g., a pay stub)

-• Proof of residence, like a bill
+• Proof of residency (e.g., a utility bill)

 • Personal references